jon-heard/obsidian-inline-scripts/README.md

 ***

 ## ADVANCED SHORTCUTS: Syntax strings and regex patterns
 Each shortcut has an About string (which may be empty).
-The About string should start with a Syntax section, then a dash, then a description of the shortcut.
-The About string is referenced for user help and reference.
+If the About string is not empty, it should start with a Syntax section, then a dash, then a description of the shortcut.
+The About string is used for user help and reference.
 The Syntax section is ALSO used by autocomplete and the button panel.
 IN FACT, a shortcut without a Syntax section will not show up in autocomplete at all.

 Here's an example:
 ```